AdrianMoenke/Einstein/README.md

-# J.A.R.V.I.S
+# Einstein
-The AI Assistant from Iron Man
+An AI Assistant for your home

 Testing the capabilities of open source tools